 Because of this, living in this anxious and stressful response state for weeks, months, or even decades at a time is highly dangerous; it's simply not something that our health can cope with.
-Unfortunately, in Western culture, living almost continuously in this highly stressed state has become the norm, and at various points in life, our minds and bodies will suffer very, very seriously indeed as a result of such anxiety and stress being ignored.
+Unfortunately, in Western culture, living almost continuously in this highly stressed state has become the norm, and at various points in life, our minds and bodies will suffer very, very seriously indeed as a result of such stress being ignored.
 Even the medicines available for hypertension come with, very often, unpleasant and, occasionally, quite serious side effects (as I can personally testify to), so any long-term increase in blood pressure is very much a life-changing or life-threatening issue.
 If you suspect stress-related hypertension may be in your life then I would recommend you visit your doctor.
 Don't sit on your hands regarding this, this is a must-do, not an option.
 Then, if you are diagnosed with hypertension and begin medication, you can look seriously at coaching or counselling (also aided, perhaps, by mind-body exercise) to create a healthier less anxious and less stressful lifestyle.
 Eventually you may also be able to remove the need for medication as well.

-have in our real everyday personal
+in our real everyday personal

 and working lives?